olek2852/Pre-approval-credit-risk-scorer/README.md

 - **Baseline comparison:** A standard Logistic Regression was evaluated as a baseline (ROC-AUC 0.686).
 The chosen XGBoost model successfully outperformed it, demonstrating its ability to capture complex, non-linear relationships within the credit profiles that simpler linear models missed.
 - **ROC-AUC & Gini:** A Gini coefficient of 0.402 (AUC ~0.70) indicates a strong predictive capability for early-stage behavioral and financial data, effectively separating reliable from risky applicants without relying on deep credit bureau history.
 - **Business driven Recall:** By optimizing the decision threshold to 0.4, the model successfully flags **83% of all actual defaults**.
 This conservative approach perfectly aligns with the business objective: catching potential financial losses early in the funnel, even at the cost of a higher false-positive rate (which can be manually reviewed later).

+- **Precision-Recall Trade-off:** Because the dataset is heavily imbalanced (80:20), a strategic decision was made to lower the classification threshold to 0.4.

+Recall (0.83): The model successfully flags 83% of all actual defaults.
+This aligns with the primary business objective: catching potential financial losses as early as possible.
+Precision (0.28): This high recall comes at the cost of lower precision, leading to a high rate of false positives.
+In a real-world pre-approval scenario, this is an acceptable trade-off.
+Applicants flagged by this model wouldn't be outright rejected; instead, they would be routed for manual underwriting review or required to provide additional documentation

 ## Dataset
 [All Lending Club loan data](https://www.kaggle.com/datasets/wordsforthewise/lending-club)